-2. Again, try to setup a few face-to-face meetings but remember that it's a busy time of year so you might have to depend on the phone and email.
+2. Again, try to setup a few face-to-face meetings, but remember that it's a busy time of the ear so you might have to depend on the phone and email.

-3. Between December 12th-19th send a a 4x6 postcard with a picture of you doing ministry, you and your staff or team, or you and your family.
+3. Between December 12-19, send a 4 x 6 postcard with a picture of you doing ministry, you and your staff team, or you and your family.
 Postcards are cheaper to print because four fit on a single printed page.
-Postcards are also cheaper to mail then regular mail, so be sure to ask for postcard stamps when you are at the post office.
-On the back of the post card have a generic message typed out, "Merry Christmas from our family!!
-To learn more or to partner with us visit https://www.givetransform.org/perception-funding."
+Postcards are also cheaper to mail than regular mail, so be sure to ask for postcard stamps when you are at the post office.
+On the back of the postcard, have a generic messaged typed out, "Merry Christmas from our family!
+To learn more or to partner with us, please visit givetransform.org/perception-funding."

 These resources can really help you maximize your plan:

 Historically, our ministry partners who follow the steps above receiving a significantly higher percentage of year end donations compared to our partners who choose not to follow the steps.